Skip to content

 1. Open the repository and navigate to the relevant subfolder inside docs/:

-• docs/tools-and-tech/ — tools and technologies
+• docs/tools-and-tech/ — tools and technologies CDS uses, independent of a specific practice

 2. Click + New at the top-right of the file list, then select File.